Granular rheology: a tale of three time scales: Effective friction

 \subsection{Presentation}

 Granular liquids are complex liquids that share some behaviors with liquids, and other with solids.
-A useful way to quantify how far away from these two limits the system lies, is to define its effective friction $\mu$.
+A useful way to quantify how far away from these two limits the system lies, is to define its effective friction coefficient $\mu$.
 This coefficient, inspired from soil mechanics, describes the ability of the system to yield in a Mohr-Coulomb fashion \cite{Savage89}.
 By analogy with the Coulomb criterion of solid friction, $\mu$ is the ratio of the tangential constraint applied to the liquid over its normal constraint.
 In our case, it is simply $\mu=\sigma/P$.
 A small value of $\mu$ means that the system yields very easily, much like a liquid, whereas as $\mu$ gets closer to 1, the behavior becomes more and more solid-like.

 In order to determine $\mu$ in our toy-model, we need to determine the pressure.
-From Eq.~(\ref{eqRheo}), it consists of two types of terms: the unsheared pressure $P(\dot{\gamma}=0)$ which does not depend on advection and is therefore a mere constant (denoted $P_0$) in our toy-model, and the ITT correction given by the two next terms (see \cite{Coquand20} for more details).
+Following Eq.~(\ref{eqRheo}), we can decompose it as a sum of two types of terms: the unsheared pressure $P(\dot{\gamma}=0)$ which does not depend on advection and is therefore a mere constant (denoted $P_0$) in our toy-model, and the ITT correction given by the two next terms (see \cite{Coquand20} for more details).
 As discussed before, since the $q$-structure has been reduced to mere constant prefactors, both terms have the form of $\mathcal{K}_1$ given by Eq.~(\ref{eqK1}).
 The pressure can thus be written in a form very similar to $\sigma$:

-In particular, deep in the liquid phase in the regime dominated by $\Gamma$, the ITT correction to the pressure is very weak, whereas is goes stronger in the yielding regime, a feature consistent with the GITT numerical data \cite{Coquand20}.
+In particular, deep in the liquid phase in the regime dominated by $\Gamma$, the ITT correction to the pressure is very weak, whereas it is stronger in the yielding regime, a feature consistent with the GITT numerical data \cite{Coquand20}.